mark-archer/hostlang/README.md

         2
         3
     === (1 2 3) NOT (1 (2) (3))
-    ; this is also true for inline syntax
-    1 : 2 === (1 2) NOT (1 (2))
+    ; this is also true for inline syntax (might change in the future) 1 : 2 === (1 2) NOT (1 (2))

     ; bang (!) is used to indicate an item should be in its own list